jmc856/show-me/README.md

 - Rename files

 Improvements (Necessary)
-- The white when you scroll is annoying
+- Remove white when scrolling page
 - Concerts should list in order of date
 - Show all related artists in list
 - Add loading spinner for concerts